-Although several works have defined subtle economic frameworks to design and analyze incentive schemes to enforce user cooperation (e.g., [2] and references therein), none of them have addressed the question of whether it would be possible to design a p2p backup and storage system with built-in incentives without requiring additional mechanisms.
-One of the main reasons is that existing p2p backup and storage systems do not constrain the interaction among peers: in systems such as AllMyData and Wuala peers exchange data with a randomly chosen neighbor set, composed of remote peers participating in the p2p system.
+3 Unlimited online backup, storage, and sharing, http://allmydata.com enforce user cooperation (e.g., [1] and references therein), none of them have addressed the question of whether it would be possible to design a P2P backup and storage system with built-in incentives without requiring additional mechanisms.
+One of the main reasons is that existing P2P backup and storage systems do not constrain the interaction among peers: in systems such as AllMy-Data and Wuala peers exchange data with a randomly chosen neighbor set, composed of remote peers participating in the P2P system.
 An additional mechanism to degrade or eventually deny service to misbehaving peers is required.